Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 [root@control ~]# ssh-copy-id managed5
 ```

-> Let’s check if we can connect to the remote hosts as root without password:
+> in the real exam you can connect to other nodes via ssh command, Let’s check if we can connect to the remote hosts as root without password:

 ```
 [root@control ~]# ssh managed1
 ```

 - step1: Installing the ansible

+> in the real exam you would need to install ansible if it's installed already.

 > remember in the real exam RHCE-294 you will be using ansible version 2.9 or 2.8 so you will not have to use `fully qualified collection name`, what i mean is, when you use ansible modules while writing ansible playbooks, you won't need to write a long name of the module `ansible.builtin.copy` but you could simply use `copy`.